RoyiRa/Linguistic-Binding-in-Diffusion-Models/README.md

 ## Inference
 ```
-python run.py --prompt "a checkered bowl on a red and blue table" --seed 1924
+python run.py --prompt "a horned lion and a spotted monkey" --seed 1269
 ```

 Note that this will download the stable diffusion model `CompVis/stable-diffusion-v1-4`.
 If you rather use an existing copy of the model, provide the absolute path using `--model_path`.